ashpool/authentic/README.md

 https://docs.djangoproject.com/en/dev/topics/auth/#how-django-stores-passwords

-By default, Django uses the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST, as its one way hashing or password storage algorithms.
+By default, Django uses the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST (National Institute of Standards and Technology), as its one way hashing or password storage algorithms.

 This should be sufficient for most users: it's quite secure, requiring massive amounts of computing time to break.